jmbenck/product-api/README.md

 # Product API with Django and Rest Framework
+This is a simple project for demonstration purpouse.
+The main goal is to show what is possible to build with Django Rest Framework
-This project consists in a Rest API made with Django and Rest Framework that control Users, Products and Categories.
+It consists in a Rest API made with Django and Rest Framework that control Users, Products and Categories.

 Allowed Methods: ``GET``, ``POST``, ``PUT``, ``PATCH``, ``DELETE``